RiyaDhami13/RiyaDhami13/README.md

-# 👋 Hello, I'm Riya Dhami
+# 🏛️ Riya Dhami

+*“Turning data into insight and engineering into impact.”*

 ### Data Science | Engineering | Robotics
 I am a dedicated student and technologist focused on the intersection of data-driven insights and physical systems.
 I enjoy solving complex problems through code and building impactful projects.